PurpleBooth/git-mit/docs/mit.md

 ## Setup

-In order to get started with this tool you'll need a git repostory
+In order to get started with this tool you'll need a git repository

 ``` shell,script(name="1",expected_exit_code=0)
 git init .